contentful/contentful-import/README.md

 #### `useVerboseRenderer` [boolean] [default: false]

 Display progress in new lines instead of displaying a busy spinner and the status in the same line.
 Useful for CI.

+### `config` [string]

+Path to a JSON file with the configuration options.
+This file will be merged with the options passed to the function.
+The options passed to the function will take precedence over the ones in the config file.

 ## :rescue_worker_helmet: Troubleshooting